sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     ![Your Kyma Dasboard, Cluster Details](images/2_12_kyma_modules.png)

-    >Note: Only a few Kyma modules are pre-installed.
+    >Note: When you enable Kyma, it is provisioned with the default modules added.

 Istio is a service mesh with Kyma-specific configuration.